shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 <!-- more -->

-On the path to being a [Sovereign Individual][3], I believe being digitally sovereign is equally important.
+On the path to being a [Sovereign Individual][3], being digitally sovereign is equally important.
 Owning and decoupling your digital identify from your mobile number is a step in that direction.

-In the same vein, I recently twitted about taking control of your messaging platforms to have custody over your chat messages while maintaining a level of privacy via an additional layer of isolation and at the same time improving your quality of life by unifying your chatting experience.
-This article though focuses purely on voice and text communication.
+In the same vein, I recently tweeted about taking  control of your messaging platforms to have custody over your chat messages.
+Helping you maintain a new layer of privacy via isolation as well as improving your quality of life by unifying your chatting platforms.
+This article though focuses only on voice and text communication.

 {{ tweet(url="https://twitter.com/shalzzj/status/1499689706367643649") }}